againzer/HousingPricesProject/README.md

 4. zillow_his_suburb.csv - contain zillow zhvi data from 1996/01 to 2021/03 suburb area

 **HousingPriceAnalysis.ipynb**
-1. Does income level increase as housing prices increase? o	Scatter plot with regression for entire US o	Scatter plot with regression for entire US for metropolitan areas
+1. Does income level increase as housing prices increase?<br/>
+  a.
+Scatter plot with regression for entire US<br/>
+  b.
+Scatter plot with regression for entire US for metropolitan areas<br/>
-2. Is median age correlated to housing prices? o	Present age in buckets for categorical o	Bar chart showing age categories vs median housing price
+2. Is median age correlated to housing prices?<br/>
+  a.
+Present age in buckets for categorical<br/>
+  b.
+Bar chart showing age categories vs median housing price<br/>
-3. How are housing prices correlated to population density? o	Scatter plot with regression for entire US o	Scatter plot with regression for entire US for metropolitan areas
+3. How are housing prices correlated to population density?<br/>
+  a.
+Scatter plot with regression for entire US<br/>
+  b.
+Scatter plot with regression for entire US for metropolitan areas<br/>

 **historical_trends.ipynb**
-4. Pricing trends from 1996 to 2021
+4. Pricing trends from 1996 to 2021<br/>
-  o	Line graph showing entire US and metropolitan areas o	Show entire US pricing trend vs stock market index o	Show entire US pricing trend vs lumber prices
+  a.
+Line graph showing entire US and metropolitan areas<br/>
+  b.
+Show entire US pricing trend vs stock market index <br/>
+  c.
+Show entire US pricing trend vs lumber prices<br/>